At UCAS you can apply for this course by using the following code: R1X1

 - Empower you with the necessary knowledge, understanding and skills needed to become an effective and innovative teacher of Modern Foreign Languages

 - Extend your awareness of the range and scope of Modern Foreign Languages as a subject in schools today

 - Provide opportunities for you to experience and explore a variety of approaches for teaching

 During the practical seminars we will introduce you to how people learn languages and, correspondingly, how best to teach them in schools.
 You will also study the outcomes of research, theory and the application of these in the classroom and beyond

-Throughout the programme, there will be three main opportunities for you to gain practical ‘hands on’ experience of the school environment: a fortnight in a primary school and two separate periods in our partnership secondary schools.
+Throughout the course, there will be three main opportunities for you to gain practical ‘hands on’ experience of the school environment: a fortnight in a primary school and two separate periods in our partnership secondary schools.
 In the first placement you will discover what life is like for children before they reach secondary school age; you will observe and consider different ways of organising learning, which you can then apply to the older children you will meet.
 You will also begin to consider education from a professional point of view.
-In the secondary school placements you will explore how to teach a language in a way consistent with the aims and processes of foreign language learning.
+In the secondary school placements, you will explore how to teach a language in a way consistent with the aims and processes of foreign language learning.

 Qualification and course duration